-This section includes non-technical case studies from Arizona State University, Swarthmore College, Smith College, Yale University, the University of British Columbia, and University College London.
+This section includes non-technical case studies from Arizona State University, Cornell University, Swarthmore College, Smith College, and more.
 Each summarizes a school’s approach, design, and implementation process.
 Among these case studies are examples of proxy pricing, levies, a redistributive carbon charge, a fee on air travel, and a response to an external carbon price.
 The case studies also outline time frames of each program’s development from earliest planning to implementation and how carbon pricing fits into each institution’s sustainability goals.

 Case Study: Price on Carbon for Air Travel, 2018

 ASU, which has nearly 100,000 students, is implementing an approach to pricing scope 3 emissions.
 It uses a flat fee of $8 per round trip on air travel.
 The revenue from this fee is then used to purchase market-based and community offsets.
 The initiative began in 2016 and was implemented in 2018.
 (See here for more information.)
 The case study emphasizes policy communications techniques.

 Update: Outcomes from one year of ASU’s price on carbon for air travel, 2019

 ASU reports on initial lessons learned after the first year of its price on carbon for air travel.
 During the first year of operation, the carbon price was applied to 21,163 flights and raised $169,000.
 ASU used these funds to offset all university-sponsored air travel from FY19.

 Case Study: Quadruple Bottom Line Project Evaluation Framework, 2019

 Cornell uses an internal proxy carbon price as part of a comprehensive sustainability decision-making framework.
 In 2015 Cornell used this framework, including a $58/MTCDE proxy price, to evaluate 10 options for heating and powering the campus.
 Cornell’s program highlights how an internal carbon price can be incorporated into a broader process for campus infrastructure decision-making.